United States Marshals Service: Witness Protection Program

 A chief responsibility of the Marshals is the United States Federal Witness Protection Program.

-Justice Prisoner and Alien Transportation System (JPATS)
+Justice Prisoner Air Transportation System (JPATS)

-The Marshals Service operates the Justice Prisoner and Alien Transportation System (JPATS), an airline used mainly to transport inmates between prisons and courts across the United States; multiple Marshals guard the prisoners on every flight.
+The Marshals Service operates the Justice Prisoner Air Transportation System (JPATS), an airline used mainly to transport inmates between prisons and courts across the United States; multiple Marshals guard the prisoners on every flight.
 The service is also used to carry out ordered deportations of undocumented immigrants.

 Justice for Victims of Trafficking Act of 2015

 The Justice for Victims of Trafficking Act of 2015 amends the federal judicial code to authorize the United States Marshals Service to assist state, local, tribal, and other federal law enforcement agencies, upon request, in locating and recovering missing children.
 The Justice for Victims of Trafficking Act also established The Missing Child Unit of The Marshals Service.

 Fugitive programs

 The Marshals Service publicizes the names of wanted persons it places on the list of U.S. Marshals 15 Most Wanted Fugitives, which is similar to and sometimes overlaps the FBI Ten Most Wanted Fugitives list or the Bureau of Alcohol, Tobacco, Firearms, and Explosives Most Wanted List, depending on jurisdiction.

 The 15 Most Wanted Fugitive Program was established in 1983 in an effort to prioritize the investigation and apprehension of high-profile offenders who are considered to be some of the country's most dangerous fugitives.
 These offenders tend to be career criminals with histories of violence or whose instant offense(s) pose a significant threat to public safety.
 Current and past fugitives in this program include murderers, sex offenders, major drug kingpins, organized crime figures, and individuals wanted for high-profile financial crimes.

 The Major Case Fugitive Program was established in 1985 in an effort to supplement the successful 15 Most Wanted Fugitive Program.
 Much like the 15 Most Wanted Fugitive Program, the Major Case Fugitive Program prioritizes the investigation and apprehension of high-profile offenders who are considered to be some of the country's most dangerous individuals.
 All escapes from custody are automatically elevated to Major Case status.

 The Wall Street Journal reported on November 14, 2014, that the Marshals Service's Technical Operations Group utilizes a so-called dirtbox to track fugitives.